andresmascl/andresmascl/README.md

 # Welcome!

 ### 11-06 2026: Learning to work with Astro and Sanity.io,
 Sanity CMS is a cloud-based headless Content Management System with a cool backend UI.
-By hooking it to an Astro JS page I was able to creatie a lightspeed loading website by hosting the entire site in Cloudflare's CDN and doing automatic compiling and distributing of pure HTML pages every time the store site was changed or the clothing catalog updated.
+By hooking it to an Astro JS page I was able to create a lightspeed loading website by hosting the entire site in Cloudflare's CDN and doing automatic compiling and distributing of pure HTML pages every time the store site was changed or the clothing catalog updated.
 Using Github Actions for triggering updates on code merges, and Sanity's webhooks to also trigger a rebuild every time content is added to the store's clothing cataog, I was used Cloudflare workers for building the Astro site and distributing serverlessly in their CDN.
 Everything described done only paying for the domain name.  https://pintamono.online/

 Living in the "Edge", man 🤙